AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/configuration.md

 If you need to dynamically configure MSAL Angular (e.g. based on values returned from an API), you can use `platformBrowserDynamic`. `platformBrowserDyamic` is a platform factory, used to bootstrap the application, and is able to take in configuration options. `platformBrowserDynamic` should already be present when the Angular application is set up.

-The following is an example of how to dynamically configure MSAL Angular with `platformBrowserDynamic` and a json file:
+The following is an example of how to dynamically configure `@azure/msal-angular` with `platformBrowserDynamic` and a json file:

 `app.module.ts`
 ```typescript